chocolatey/choco-wiki/FeaturesAgentService.md

 **Package Parameters**:

-* `/Username:` - provide username - intead of using the default 'ChocolateyLocalAdmin' user.
+* `/Username:` - provide username - instead of using the default 'ChocolateyLocalAdmin' user.
 * `/Password:` - optional password for the user.
 * `/EnterPassword` - receive the password at runtime as a secure string
 * `/UseDefaultChocolateyConfigUser` - use the default username from Chocolatey's configuration.
 This may be LocalSystem.